 Where a dual service intersects a manhole, inlet or hydrant, two singles shall be brought up to both sides of the object with the same specifications as single services.

 7.01.18.
 Thrust Blocking

-Thrust blocking shall be installed behind fire hydrants, elbows, and tees.
+Thrust blocking shall be installed behind fire hydrants, elbows, and tees-without plastic wrap.
 Poly wrap all fittings prior to thrust blocking installation.
 (2 layers of